 You email us a photo of the front and back of the item

-If we confirm the item appears suitable for extraction:
+If we confirm the item appears suitable for further assessment:

 You store the item in a cool, dry place and handle with surgical gloves until you wish to place an order

-You order "Find DNA" on our buy page and send us the item*
+You order on our buy page and send us the item*

-Your item will be prepared for extraction and the remaining item will be returned to you via registered post, or for non-standard artefacts as agreed during the visual inspection process
+Your can either prepare the item yourself at home and send us the portion for further assessment.
+If you prefer, we can prepare the item for extraction and the remainder will be returned to you via registered post, or for non-standard artefacts as agreed during the visual inspection process

-If we extract sufficient DNA, we will advise you of your options, which will be to maintain the DNA in the lab (for up to two years with a possibility of extension), or either genotyping or Whole Genome Sequencing (WGS), depending on the suitability of the DNA found
+If the assessment and QC process identifies that suitable DNA is present, we will advise you of your options, which will be to maintain the DNA in the lab (for up to five years with a possibility of extension), or either genotyping or Whole Genome Sequencing (WGS), depending on the suitability of the DNA found

 We will advise you of wait times, as we process samples in batches

 If you wish to progress to genotyping or WGS, you will be asked to place a further order for that service

 For genotyping, we will provide you with the autosomal DNA file via email

 You can then upload the atDNA file to GEDmatch.